|

 - you think your plan should cover a drug that’s not on its formulary because the other treatment options on your plan’s formulary will not work for you.

-- your plan requires you to get permission (prior authorization) before it covers a drug prescribed for you and you disagree.
+(prior authorization) before it covers a drug prescribed for you and you disagree.

 - you think your plan should charge a lower amount for a drug you are taking on the plan’s non-preferred drug tier because the other treatment options in your plan’s preferred drug tier won’t work for you.

-- your plan asks you to try another drug before it covers a drug prescribed for you and you disagree.
+- your plan asks you to try another drug before it covers a drug prescribed for you

-- your plan has a limit on the number of pills or dosage for a drug prescribed for you and you disagree.
+- your plan has a limit on the number of pills or dosage for a drug prescribed for you

 How to Request a Coverage Determination or Exception